Burqa by country: Sri Lanka

 A Sri Lankan MP called for both the burqa and niqab to be banned from the country in wake of the Easter terror attack which happened on 21 April 2019 during a local parliamentary session.

 The Sri Lankan government temporarily banned all types of clothing covering the face, including the burqa and niqab, on 29 April 2019.

-The Ban Has been removed at present.
+The Ban has been removed at present.

 North America

 Canada

 On 12 December 2011, the Canadian Minister of Citizenship and Immigration issued a decree banning the niqab or any other face-covering garments for women swearing their oath of citizenship; the hijab was not affected.
 This edict was later overturned by a Court of Appeal on the grounds of being unlawful.

-In November 2013, the Quebec Charter of Values was introduced in the National Assembly of Quebec by the Parti Québécois that would ban overt religious symbols in the Quebec public service.
-Thus would include universities, hospitals, and public or publicly funded schools and daycares.

-In 2014 however, the ruling Parti Québécois was defeated by the Liberal Party of Quebec and no legislation was enacted regarding religious symbols.

 In October 2017, Bill 62, a Quebec ban on face covering, made headlines.
 As of July 2018, the ban has been suspended by at least two judges for violating the Canadian Charter of Rights and Freedoms.
 It was first suspended in December 2017.

 With regards to public opinion, a 27 October 2017 Ipsos poll found that 76% of Quebecers backed Bill 62, with 24% opposing it.
 The same survey found the 68% of Canadians in general supported a law similar to Bill 62 in their part of Canada.
 A 27 October Angus Reid Institute poll found that 70% Canadians outside of Quebec supported "legislation similar to Bill 62" where they lived in the country, with 30% opposing it.

 As of June 2019, wearing religious symbols is prohibited for certain public servants in positions of authority in Québec: police, judges and teachers.

-People such as Tarek Fatah and Ensaf Haidar have called on the burka to be banned.
+People such as Tarek Fatah and Ensaf Haidar have called on the burqa to be banned.

 In 2017 the mayor of Quebec City, Régis Labeaume, said he supports legislation banning the wearing of the niqab or burqa in public spaces.
-A 2017 Canadian poll found that 54% supported banning the burka.
+A 2017 Canadian poll found that 54% supported banning the burqa.